nishchay/translations/static/english/learningCenter/session.md

 ###### Scope

 As we know route can have named scope defined using `@NamedScope` annotation on route method.
-When we add data to scope session it will be available to all rotues which belongs to same scope.
+When we add data to scope session it will be available to all routes which belongs to same scope.

 When we create instance of Scope session it first checks route's scope, and then it fetches all data of that scope.
 Data added to one scope won't be available to other scope.
 ```php